 The GCR reports all work completed by the activity.
-The work reported must correspond to the project described in the Performance Statement and be reported in the same quantitative terms as those used in the applicable agreement or contract (if the Performance Statement describes a project without using linear feet, report the item as a linear foot metric).
+The work reported must correspond to the project described in the Performance Statement and the Key Performance Indicators (KPIs) be reported in the same quantitative terms as those used in the applicable agreement or contract (if the Performance Statement describes a project without using linear feet, report the item as a linear foot metric).
 The project KPI's must be documented with final numbers following construction completion.